Career and Technical Education Pathways

 Teaching Academy 1

 Explore and experience the educational system from teaching to administration.
-In addition to instruction and seminars at the high school, students will intern with a mentor teacher at a preschool, elementary, middle or high school of their choice.
-Throughout the year, students participate in the inner-workings of the classroom, school and district.
+In addition to instruction and seminars at the high school, students will intern with a mentor teacher at a preschool, elementary, middle, or high school of their choice.
+Throughout the year, students participate in the inner workings of the classroom, school and district.
 They will gain knowledge and experience in teamwork, time management, communication, leadership, and current issues in the school system.
 This course is a must for students interested in a professional career in education.

 Teaching Academy 2